reywood/meteor-iron-router-ga/README.md

     For features like `displayfeatures` that don't have a corresponding `*.js` parameter (as `linkid` does), simply set the property value to `true`.

+* **`contentExperiments`** -- object literal

+    Settings for Content Experiments configured in Google Analytics.
+Each route in your app can be configured with an experiment ID and a list of templates to show for each variation.
+The number of templates specified must match the number of variations (including the original) configured for the experiment.
+All visitors to the site are randomly assigned to one of the variations.
+Returning visitors will see the same variation they saw the first time they visited.
+Any route with an experiment assigned to it will also track a page view automatically.
+This is a requirement for experiments.

 Advanced configuration example:

 ```json